RMI-PACTA/r2dii.match/README.md

 status](https://github.com/2DegreesInvesting/r2dii.match/workflows/R-CMD-check/badge.svg)](https://github.com/2DegreesInvesting/r2dii.match/actions)
 <!-- badges: end -->

-The goal of r2dii.match is to provide tools to match counterparties from a generic loanbook with physical asset level data.
+These tools allow you to match a loan book with asset level data.
+This implements in R the first step of the software ‘PACTA’ (Paris Agreement Capital Transition Assessment), which is a free tool that calculates the alignment between financial assets and climate scenarios (<https://2degrees-investing.org/>).
+Financial institutions use ‘PACTA’ to study how their capital allocation impacts the climate.

 ## Installation